intrinio/intrinio-realtime-csharp-sdk/README.md

 ## Installation

-Go to [Release](https://github.com/intrinio/intrinio-realtime-csharp-sdk/releases/), download the DLLs, reference it in your project.
+Either use the [Nuget](https://www.nuget.org/packages/IntrinioRealTimeClient) package, or go to [Release](https://github.com/intrinio/intrinio-realtime-csharp-sdk/releases/), download the DLLs, reference it in your project.
 The DLLs contains dependencies necessary to the SDK.

 ## Sample Project

 For a sample .NET project see: [intrinio-realtime-dotnet-sdk](https://github.com/intrinio/intrinio-realtime-csharp-sdk/blob/master/IntrinioRealTimeSDK/Program.cs)
-Be sure to update [config.json](https://github.com/intrinio/intrinio-realtime-csharp-sdk/blob/master/IntrinioRealtimeMultiExchange/config.json)
+Be sure to update [config.json](https://github.com/intrinio/intrinio-realtime-csharp-sdk/blob/master/SampleApp/config.json)

 ## Features